 In the dream I told Lou that I’d been praying about getting a book for him called Lost Causes by George Grant.
 Yet, he was fascinated with another book in the bookstore titled America, Founded on Faith, Built on Character: Defining Moments in America.

 Upon awakening, I knew that this dream was indeed from the Lord.
 I purchased the book.
-When Lou arrived at the conference, I immediately presented him with my gift.
-As you can imagine, Lou was elated due to the subtitle: Defining Moments in America.
-Defining moments had been a prophetic theme in his life during that season!
+When Lou arrived at the conference, I presented him with the gift.
+As you can imagine, Lou was elated, primarily due to the subtitle: Defining Moments in America.
+Defining moments had been a consistent theme in his life during that season!

 The night prior to Lou’s scheduled speaking engagement at Awaken the Dawn, I took the time to write out the dream about the book.
 I explained how we met previously in 1999 through a mutual friend.
 When I finished, I placed the letter inside the book.
 At that moment, a strong tangible awareness of the Lord’s presence permeated the room.
 I had an overwhelming sense that the Lord desired to speak to me at that very moment.